The Magic of the Cheltenham Festival

 Cheltenham is the Mecca, says breeder Aidan Aherne

-Aidan Aherne, the breeder of Grand National Winner, the late Many Clouds, and joint RSA favourite Monalee, says Cheltenham is the “Mecca” of horse racing.
+Aidan Aherne, the breeder of Grand National Winner, the late Many Clouds, and joint Ryanair favourite Monalee, says Cheltenham is the “Mecca” of horse racing.

 “It was an unbelievable feeling to breed the Grand National winner Many Clouds, who won twice around Cheltenham beating Thistlecrack in what would sadly be, his final race.
 He was a warrior, who always gave his all every day of his life.

 Not all your horses will win in Cheltenham.
 It would be great if they all did, especially for the business I’m in.
-Monalee will be a lively contender this year and I hope he will be for next years Gold Cup also.”
+I'm hoping Monalee will be a lively contender in this year's Ryanair.”

 A win at the Cheltenham festival makes all the early mornings and late nights worthwhile for any trainer and their connections.
-Pat Kelly is a great recent example of this having trained Mall Dini and Presenting Percy to two festival wins in the Pertemps in the last two years.
-A small trainer from Galway with a stable of no more than 15 horses, Kelly is bidding for a third winner in a row, with the same two horses who both have excellent chances.
+Pat Kelly is a great recent example of this having trained Mall Dini and Presenting Percy to three festival wins in the last three years.
+A small trainer from Galway with a stable of no more than 15 horses, Kelly is bidding for a third win in a row with Presenting Percy favourite for The Gold Cup after his win the in the Pertemps and RSA last year.

 Cheltenham, an 'old friend'